-SHIFTPRON is satisfied if the pronoun is adjoined to the top VP, as illustrated in (11) below.6 As discussed in the next subsection, we follow Fox & Pesetsky (2005a) in assuming HG to result from a condition on order preservation (see also Müller 2001a).
+SHIFTPRON is satisfied if the pronoun is adjoined to the top VP, as illustrated in (11) below.
+Following Fox & Pesetsky (2005a), HG will be assumed to result from a high ranking condition on order preservation (see also Müller 2001a).

 (10) ORDER PRESERVATION (ORDPRES):